upgradeQ/libre-macros/README.md

 print(obs_source_get_name(source))
 ```
 To access global the state of script do it via `_G`, when you write x = 5,
-only that instance of `Console` will have it.
+only that instance of `Console` will have it

 # Auto run
 If you check `Auto run` then code from this console will be executed automatically
-when OBS starts.
+when OBS starts

 # Loading from file
 To load from file you need first select which one to load from properties,